djrondon/R-Code-Obfuscator-/README.md

 Consider the core.R as an application in R which we need to obfuscate and deploy.
 Presently the core.R task is to store the system time stamp as confirmation of execution of itself.
 The user runs the user_executable.R which is not encrypted, the user_executable.R decrypts initializer1.R and executes it.
 The initializer1.R decrypts initializer2.R and executes it, similarly the initializer2.R decrypts initializer3.R and executes it, and the initializer3.R decrypts core.R and executes it.

 Each time a program gets decrypted, it gets encrypted again and the decrypted file gets removed from the system.
-The master branch shows the process using static nonce and key from sodium package.The with API brach adds the functionality using dynamic nonce and a static key, the nonce is generated randomly and sent to the an API on the cloud to store the same, we can send a request to retrieve the nonce and store a fresh one generated.
+The master branch shows the process using static nonce and key from sodium package.The "with API"" branch adds a functionality - using dynamic nonce and a static key, the nonce is generated randomly and sent to the an API on the cloud to store the same, we can send a request to retrieve the nonce and store a fresh one generated.

 The API can then decide whether to honour the request or simply send a wrong one, if it feels that there is a time lag in the requests between initializer1.R ~ initializer2.R ~ initializer3.R ~ core.R, implying that there is debug activated or some kind of an interception within the normal sequence explained in first paragraph.
 Thus using a dynamic API makes it hard to break down the sequence and capture the decrypte code.